chinedufn/rectangle-pack/README.md

 Here are some things that could be useful in the future.

+### Three-Dimensional Incoming Rectangle Rotation

+When attempting to place a Rectangle into the smallest available bin section we might want to rotate the rectangle in order to see which orientation produces the best fit.

+This could be accomplished by:

+1. The API exposes three booleans for every incoming rectangles, `allow_global_x_axis_rotation`, `allow_global_y_axis_rotation`, `allow_global_z_axis_rotation`.

+2. Let's say all three are enabled.
+When attempting to place the rectangle/box we should attempt it in all 6 possible orientations and then select the best placement (based on the `MoreSuitableContainersFn` heuristic).

+3. Return information to the caller about which axis ended up being rotated.

 ### Mutually exclusive groups

 An example of this is the ability to ensure that certain rectqngle groups are not placed in the same bins.